The MGA gamemode

 Introduction

-The MGA gamemode revolves around the Market Gardener, a melee weapon for the Soldier which allows this class to inflict critical damage when rocket-jumping.
+The MGA gamemode revolves around the Market Gardener, a melee weapon for the Soldier which allows this class to inflict critical damage when blast-jumping.

 Most MGA servers create rules that make this weapon deal always fatal damage upon hit (which may not be the case by default) and make the Soldier have unlimited rockets and unkillable through means other than with the Market Gardener, such as fall damage or any damage coming from other players.